top of page

 1. Missing or Incomplete Signatures

 One of the most frequent issues is a missing signature or initials where required.
-Many documents require:

 • Signatures on multiple pages

-• Initials next to specific clauses
+• Initials next to specific sections

 • Witness signatures in addition to notarization